AMHansonn/Linktr.ee_Clone/README.md

 # Linktr.ee_Clone
 A clone for Linktree.
 You can use this to make a list of all of the projects that you've made, share your social medias, etc. Anything you'd do on a real Linktr.ee / Link in Bio Website.

+I made a linktr.ee for inspiration.
+This is it. https://linktr.ee/amhansonn